HappyBravo/MediaWiki_works/README.md

 # MediaWiki_works
-An attempt to make uploaded PDFs searchable on MediaWiki.
+An attempt to upgrade default search and make uploaded PDFs searchable on MediaWiki.

 ----